Serving Clinton Township and Surrounding Areas

 A dental crown, also known as a tooth cap or dental cap, is a custom-made restoration that completely covers a damaged, decayed, or weakened tooth.
 It's designed to mimic the natural shape, size, and color of your existing teeth, ensuring a seamless blend within your smile.

 Dental crowns are crafted from a variety of durable materials, including zirconia, porcelain and gold.
-It is selected depending on your unique needs and preferences.
+Each material is selected depending on your unique needs and preferences.

-For more information about our services, or to schedule an appointment, give us a call at (586) 228-0909 or contact us online.
+For more information about our services or to schedule an appointment, call us at (586) 250-0497 or complete the form on our contact page, we’ll get back to you as soon as we can.

 When Do I Need a Dental Crown?